 Paul Begins the Journey to Rome

-There are always going to be people who think the Gospel message is foolish—just like Festus did.
-There will also be others who comprehend it but refuse to accept it—just like King Agrippa.
+There are always going to be people who think the Gospel message is foolish—just as Festus did.
+There will also be others who comprehend it but refuse to accept it—just as King Agrippa did.
 Our role is not to convince them.
 That’s the job of the Holy Spirit.
-Our role is to love them enough to share the truth; then leave the results up to God.
+Our role is to love them enough to share the truth; then leave the results up to God—just as Paul did.